Sharifs allowed open trial

 ISLAMABAD: The pending two cases against former prime minister Nawaz Sharif, his daughter Maryam Nawaz and other family members under the National Accountability Bureau (NAB) will be tried in open court.

-The federal cabinet in its meeting here at the Prime Minister's Office (PMO) on Wednesday reversed its decision of Friday last (July 13) for trial in Adiala prison.
-The decision could be altered by the trial court according to the situation once the hearing commences.
+The federal cabinet in its meeting here at the Prime Minister Office (PMO) on Wednesday reversed its decision of Friday last (July 13) for trial in Adiala prison.
+The decision could be altered by the trial court according to the situation once the hearing is commenced.

 Sources told The News that the federal cabinet approved withdrawal of the earlier summary without much debate.
 Some of the members were of the view that the caretaker administration should not earn displeasure of the Pakistan Muslim League-Nawaz (PML-N) leaders on account of the decision that will have no impact on the case.
 It was agreed that the caretaker administration must maintain its neutrality in all circumstances.